mciantyre/teensy4-rs/docs/Runtime.md

 the vector table is copied into DTCM before program initialization.
 See the execution flow for more information.

-As of this writing, the RAM region is allocated for the Teensy 4's USB stack, written in C. This may change in future versions of the BSP.
-Sections placed in RAM are considered an implementation detail.
+As of this writing, the OCRAM region is allocated for the Teensy 4's USB stack, written in C. This may change in future versions of the BSP.
+Sections placed in OCRAM are considered an implementation detail.

 Since the linker script is intended to fully replace the `cortex-m-rt` linker script, we include other directives necessary for a valid runtime.
 This support